 Address: Zapecherna St, Kyiv, Ukraine, 02000

 Kiev is a city that's exploding with nightlife.
-The only real downside is that everything is so far away from each other (nothing a cheap Uber can't fix!).
-I definitely recommend checking facebook for local events when you're there because Ukrainians can put on a hell of a show!
+The only real downside is that the best bars and clubs are pretty spaced out (nothing a cheap Uber can't fix!).
+I definitely recommend checking facebook for local events when you're there because Ukrainians can put on one hell of a show!

 You can click here to see a full list of my nightlife recommendations but two places you should definitely check out are Atlas, which is a club that regularly hosts live music/DJ's and Палата №6 (Don't know the english translation) where you can get your head set on fire and then hit with various objects all while taking shots!